Looking for something more specific?

 In line with our No Junk Promise, we don’t believe in using preservatives or artificial ingredients in any of our foods.
 It’s our cooking processes and the packaging we use that keeps our foods fresh without needing to pop them in the fridge.

-Yes our jars and pouches are suitable for freezing; we would suggest the puree is decanted into a freezer safe container or ice cube trays and used within a month.
+Yes the food in our jars is suitable for freezing; we would suggest the puree is decanted into a freezer safe container or ice cube trays and used within a month.
 Alternatively，our suggestion on pack is to refrigerate and use within 48 hours.

 Our foods can be found in all the major stores in the UK，including Tesco，Asda，Sainsbury’s，Morrisons，Waitrose，Ocado，the Co-op，and Boots.
 Each retailer stocks a selection of our foods and typically the larger the shop，the more of our range you will find.
-You can also find Organix in lots of smaller independent shops all over the UK，as well as Amazon.
+You can also find Organix in lots of smaller independent shops all over the UK，as well as Amazon and our online shop.
 In our foods you can see if a retailer sells the food you are interested in.

 What's in our food